 This memory of Frederick Ashton comes from Ashley Wheater, the 50-year-old artistic director of the Joffrey Ballet, who made his professional debut at age 14, playing a page boy in the Royal Ballet’s “Sleeping Beauty.”

-Heading the cast were Margot Fonteyn and Rudolph Nureyev.
+Heading the cast were Margot Fonteyn and Rudolf Nureyev.
 Tough start…bad cast.

 Doing the math, that would have been 1973, and it makes sense.
 Ashton died in 1988, so although retired as the Royal’s director, he was still working.